Jacob Bernoulli: Important works

 Jacob Bernoulli also discovered a general method to determine evolutes of a curve as the envelope of its circles of curvature.
 He also investigated caustic curves and in particular he studied these associated curves of the parabola, the logarithmic spiral and epicycloids around 1692.
 The lemniscate of Bernoulli was first conceived by Jacob Bernoulli in 1694.
-In 1695 he investigated the drawbridge problem which seeks the curve required so that a weight sliding along the cable always keeps the drawbridge balanced.
+In 1695, he investigated the drawbridge problem which seeks the curve required so that a weight sliding along the cable always keeps the drawbridge balanced.

 Bernoulli's most original work was Ars Conjectandi, published in Basel in 1713, eight years after his death.
 The work was incomplete at the time of his death but it is still a work of the greatest significance in the theory of probability.
 The book also covers other related subjects, including a review of combinatorics, in particular the work of van Schooten, Leibniz, and Prestet, as well as the use of Bernoulli numbers in a discussion of the exponential series.
 Inspired by Huygens' work, Bernoulli also gives many examples on how much one would expect to win playing various games of chance.
 The term Bernoulli trial resulted from this work.

-In the last part of the book, Bernoulli sketches many areas of mathematical probability, including probability as a measurable degree of certainty; necessity and chance; moral versus mathematical expectation; a priori an a posteriori probability; expectation of winning when players are divided according to dexterity; regard of all available arguments, their valuation, and their calculable evaluation; and the law of large numbers.
+In the last part of the book, Bernoulli sketches many areas of mathematical probability, including probability as a measurable degree of certainty; necessity and chance; moral versus mathematical expectation; a priori and a posteriori probability; expectation of winning when players are divided according to dexterity; regard of all available arguments, their valuation, and their calculable evaluation; and the law of large numbers.

 Bernoulli was one of the most significant promoters of the formal methods of higher analysis.
 Astuteness and elegance are seldom found in his method of presentation and expression, but there is a maximum of integrity.